spencerhaugh/memory-app/memory-app/README.md

 * App must implement responsive design
 * App must have 1 or more complex user interface module
 * App must have game functionality (win/lose)

+This was a great exercise in creating logic and redering, and was a significant challenge as a beginning programmer with 3 weeks of experience.
+I did not rely on any CSS frameworks to style the app, as I wanted to continue to develop and flex my CSS skill.

 ## The Approach